ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/01_sessions/03_instructions/README.md

 ## Instructions

 Submit a text-based program and its result for each of the following instruction.
-Submit a link to you sketch and add or link results in your submission file.
+Submit a link to your sketch and add or link results in your submission file.

 *Note*: If you are using the p5 online editor, also submit your source code.